Trump's son criticizes London mayor after attack

 "You have to be kidding me?!"
 Trump Jr. tweeted, as he shared an article from The Independent, and paraphrased its headline as: "Terror attacks are part of living in big city, says London Mayor Sadiq Khan"

-The article, published in September 2016, featured Khan's reaction to a bombing in the Chelsea neighborhood of New York City.
+The article, published in September 2016, featured Khan's reaction to a bombing in the Chelsea neighborhood of New York.
 In it, Khan said that preparedness for terror attacks is "part and parcel of living in a big city," and asked Londoners to be correspondingly "vigilant."

 The White House issued a more conciliatory response to the terrorist attack.
-The President spoke by phone with British prime minister Theresa May, and White House press secretary Sean Spicer said it would be "irresponsible" to speculate this soon on what precisely happened or who was responsible.
+The President spoke by phone with British Prime Minister Theresa May, and White House press secretary Sean Spicer said it would be "irresponsible" to speculate this soon on what precisely happened or who was responsible.

-Khan and Trump had sharp words for another during the campaign: Khan, who is Muslim, criticized Trump's immigration ban, and Trump at one point challenged the London mayor to an I.Q. test.
+Khan and Trump Sr. had sharp words for one another during the campaign: Khan, who is Muslim, criticized Trump's immigration ban, and Trump at one point challenged the London mayor to an I.Q. test.

 This story has been updated to reflect the latest information.